 Ethernet ports allow you to connect to the internet via an Ethernet cable.
 This can be useful for tasks like gaming that require a stable connection.

 There are other ports available in USB-C hub adapters as well, but these are the most common options.
-The number of ports and combination will vary, with most products offering between one and eight ports — though some may offer more.
+The number of ports and combinations will vary, with most products offering between one and eight ports — though some may offer more.

 Since USB-C port adapters can transfer data at up to 10Gbs, this would theoretically be the speed of any USB-C port connected to another USB-C device.
 When a USB 2.0 device or SD card is plugged in, this speed will vary.
 Some hub adapters perform better than others, and you will have to take manufacturers (or other customers) at their word when they talk about data transfer speeds.